sbthycode/Hackrush-22/README.md

 A team of four budding friends with a universal passion for Machine Learning worked their way through solving this problem, consuming loads of free pizza and caffine for 48 hours straight, all worth the first position!

-Please find the Kaggle Competition here.  [here](https://www.kaggle.com/competitions/hackrush22-ml-challenge)
+Please find the Kaggle Competition [here](https://www.kaggle.com/competitions/hackrush22-ml-challenge).